What Is Testing in Production & How to Avoid The Risks

 - Of three possible solutions to this customer problem, which best serves customers?

 - I have two ways to implement this algorithm.
-In test, they are about equal, but which performs better when large amounts of data come in via my one million users?
+In test environments, they are about equal, but which performs better when large amounts of data come in via my one million users?

-- I want to validate whether this new UX will impact user retention and time-in-app as I expect it to.
+- I want to validate whether this new UX will impact user retention and time-in-app as I expect it to by running tests on real data from users.

 - I’m expecting this simplified purchasing process to decrease the number of abandoned carts on my ecommerce page.
 I want to test this against two groups of users.

-- I am rolling out a new set of long-lived operational flags we can flip during scheduled maintenance or outages.
+- I am rolling out a new set of long-lived operational flags we can flip during scheduled maintenance or outages in my production systems.
 Does it behave the way I expect against my whole user base?

 By definition, testing in production can - and should - cover a lot of territory.
 You can test load, behavior, resiliency, and more.
 Therefore, there’s no one-size-fits-all answer.
 It all comes down to what you want to do.

-However, there are a couple things to keep in mind when thinking about feature flags and testing in production for the first time:
+There are a few things to keep in mind when thinking about feature flags and testing in production for the first time that will help you mitigate risk in the long term:

 - Agree up front what you’d like to learn and what your goal in testing will be.
 Who owns the test and how will you learn from it?